liuzikai/Maple-Anki-Utility/resource/user-manual.md

 * Anki User Directory: select your user directory (named with your Anki username).
 This is necessary to put generate audio files in the correct place.
 * Save Directory: path to output the generated cards.
-* Default Directory when Opening CSV: as the title suggests.
-Save you some time if you are working on a CSV vocabulary list.
 * Things 3 Vocabulary List (EN/DE): Things 3 projects as data sources for English/German learning modes.
 * Voice Settings: choose the voice to generate pronunciation audio.